ericwooley/WeMips/README.md

 # WeMIPS Documentation (MIPS Emulator)

+WeMIPS is an instruction-level emulator for the assembly language of the MIPS32 architecture.
+It is implemented in client-side JavaScript and HTML, and can thus be run in your own (JavaScript-capable and -enabled) webbrowser.

+While WeMIPS can be provided on-line (for example [here](https://wemips.ralfgerlich.biz)), it is also possible to simply install it locally on your own computer and use it there.

 The WeMIPS Emulator was originally created by Eric Wooley and Ortal Yahdav, with additions and updates by Ralf Gerlich.

 ## Installation Guide